Weekly study2 hours

-Film is a resource that’s easy to use and access, and that can hold students’ attention – perfect for these times of online teaching and disrupted resources.
+Film is a resource that’s easy to use and access, and that can hold students’ attention.
 You’ll come away able to create literacy lessons that will engage all.

 - How to use the 3Cs and 3Ss to educate pupils around analysis, comprehension, and narrative writing.

-- How to breakdown a short film into camera, colour, character, sound, story, setting.
+- How to break down a short film into camera, colour, character, sound, story and setting.

-- How each element can be used to create engaging lessons before being bought together.
+- How each element can be used separately or together to create engaging lessons.

 What will you achieve?